Utah: Bryce Canyon & Zion National Parks | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Ride from the hotel to Snow Canyon State Park on the paved Whiptail Trail, taking in spectacular views as you ascend into the park.
-You may stop if you’d like and explore the park by foot.
-After approximately six miles, you have the choice to return to the hotel by retracing your path along the Whiptail Trail through Snow Canyon or taking a longer loop ride on the bike path along Highway 18.
+Ride from the hotel to Snow Canyon State Park on the paved Whiptail Trail, enjoying spectacular views as you ascend into the park.
+You may choose to stop and explore the park on foot.
+After approximately seven or ten miles, return to the hotel by retracing your path along the Whiptail Trail.

 Included Meals: Dinner

-After breakfast, you shuttle to Cedar Breaks National Monument, where you may start today’s ride with a total of a 34-mile gentle descent to the town of Panguitch.
-One of Utah’s most historic settlements, this classic frontier town is listed on the National Register of Historic Places.
-Enjoy an included lunch here, then cycle to Bryce Canyon.
+After breakfast, shuttle to Cedar Breaks National Monument, where today’s ride begins with a gentle 34-mile descent to the historic frontier town of Panguitch, listed on the National Register of Historic Places.
+Enjoy an included lunch here before continuing toward Bryce Canyon.

-Your route today passes the dramatic contours of Utah’s wilderness, a breathtaking tableau of an Old West desert.
-An optional, moderate ride from Panguitch Lake to Panguitch may be offered if weather conditions allow for the more intrepid cyclists.
-The main ride leaves Panguitch and enters into the Dixie National Forest, stopping at the Red Canyon Visitor Center.
-Then continue on the Red Canyon Bicycle Trail, pedaling past low shrub, red earth, towering walls, and majestic ponderosa pines.
-The colors of the earth here are spellbinding: red-rust, deep orange, and ghostly striations of white.
-Pause to marvel at some of the most inspiring vistas you’ll ever see, from massive buttes to spindly hoodoos.
-A highlight of your ride is the Red Canyon Arch, a spectacular natural formation etched into the sandstone.
+Your route showcases the dramatic contours of Utah’s wilderness—a breathtaking tableau reminiscent of the Old West.
+For more intrepid cyclists, an optional moderate ride from Panguitch Lake to Panguitch may be offered, weather permitting.
+The main route enters the Dixie National Forest, stopping at the Red Canyon Visitor Center.
+From there, pedal along the scenic Red Canyon Bicycle Trail, surrounded by low shrubland, vibrant red earth, towering cliffs, and majestic ponderosa pines.
+A highlight of the day is the Red Canyon Arch, a striking natural formation carved into the sandstone.

 Today's Ride Choices